mmrec/mmrec.github.io/README.md

 # Tutorial

-Multimodal Pre-training and Generation for Recommendation: A Tutorial
+Multimodal Pretraining and Generation for Recommendation: A Tutorial

 + Opening Remarks, by Dr. Zhenhua Dong
-+ Multimodal Pre-training for Recommendation, by Dr. Jieming Zhu
++ Ten Challenges in Industrial Recommender Systems, by Dr. Zhenhua Dong
-+ Multimodal Fusion for Recommendation, by Dr. Xin Zhou
++ Multimodal Pretraining for Recommendation, by Dr. Jieming Zhu
 + Multimodal Generation for Recommendation, by Prof. Rui Zhang
-+ Successful Stories and Open Challenges in Multimodal Recommendation, by Dr. Chuhan Wu
++ Successful Applications and Open Challenges in Multimodal Recommendation, by Dr. Chuhan Wu